coast-framework/coast/README.md

 # Database todos_dev.sqlite3 created successfully
 ```

-This will create a sqlite database with the name of your project and whatever `COAST_ENV` is set to, which by default is `dev`.
-So the database name will be `todos_dev`.
+This will create a sqlite database with the name of the database defined in `db.edn` and the `COAST_ENV` or `:cost-env` environment variable defined in `env.edn`.

 ### Migrations